 All of these extra random coverages probably have extra charges associated with them.
 I wouldn't opt for them unless you're very concerned about those issues.
 Chances are, though, as a college renter, you don't need hurricane or flood protection because you could probably take the small amount of personal property you own with you when you evacuate.

-What You Need To Apply For Renters Insurance
+What You'll Need To Apply

 You don't need much to apply for renters insurance.
 You typically fill out a form online that includes your name, address (of the unit you're going to be renting), phone number, and possibly your Social Security number.